-These performance stats will be invaluable when pared with your quality of hiring data.
-Over time, you will be able to correlate high performance with other metrics in your Quality of Hiring data set and improve your hiring as a result.
+These performance stats will be invaluable when paired with your quality of hiring data.
+Over time, you will be able to correlate high performance with other metrics in your quality of hiring data set and improve your hiring as a result.
 Once you understand which candidate sources are giving you your high performers, you can leverage this information and focus your attention on this proven winner.

 An employee doing high quality work is great, but what’s even better is an employee who does high quality work for years at a time.

-Some employees will stay longer than others, but collecting this data and comparing it to your source of hire metrics will show you where your most committed employees are being sourced from.
+Some employees will stay longer than others, but collecting this data and comparing it to your source of hire metrics will show you where your most committed employees are being sourced.

-This field is for indicating any exceptional impact that an employee has made on their department or your company.
+This field is for indicating any exceptional impact that an employee has made on their department or your organization.

-Whether this was a positive or negative impact, you should give credit where credit is due and add this information to your “Quality of Hire” data set.
-Take a moment to summarize their triumph (or tumble) and the effect that it had.
+Whether this was a positive or negative impact, you should give credit where credit is due and add this information to your quality of hire data set.
+Take a moment to summarize their triumph (or stumble) and the effect that it had.
 Each instance of impact should be described succinctly and should also be quantified, if possible.

-For instance, if a receptionist, Wendy, was able to streamline Monday meetings to take half the usual time, then the “Impact” field in her data set would be something like this:
+For instance, if Wendy the receptionist was able to streamline Monday meetings to take half the usual time, then the “Impact” field in her data set would be something like this: